New report shows we still need to talk

-A by Mind for the We Need To Talk coalition has called on the Government to fulfil its promise to make psychological therapies available across the country to people who need them (1).
+A new report released today by Mind for the We Need To Talk coalition has called on the Government to fulfil its promise to make psychological therapies available across the country to people who need them (1).

 The report found that the Improving Access to Psychological Therapies (IAPT) scheme has had a dramatic impact on waiting times for people with depression and anxiety.
 However across England 1 in 5 people are still waiting over a year to access psychological therapies such as Cognitive Behavioural Therapy (CBT) or counselling.
 This is despite respondents to Mind’s survey reporting that access to the right therapy at the right time had a significant impact on their ability to return to work (2).

 Access to psychological therapies for children and for people with severe mental illnesses remains limited despite good evidence of their effectiveness.
 As the Government puts the final touches to the Comprehensive Spending Review, the coalition is urging investment in a full range of evidence based psychological therapies to all who need them, within 28 days of requesting referral.